What is a cryptocurrency wallet?

 - Exchanges are getting better at securing users’ online wallets.
 Security features like 2-factor authentication are making it a safer option.

 - Usually, the easiest to get started with.

-- Usually, you have less, if any control over keys and security.
+- Usually, you have less, if any, control over keys and security.

 A mobile wallet is an app that stores your cryptocurrency on your smartphone.
 These wallet apps are usually free and can be downloaded from the developer site or an apps store like Android or Apple stores.
 These wallets have similar advantages and disadvantages as the desktop wallets above.
-The difference being, they are used on your phone, not your computer.
+The difference is, they are used on your phone, not your computer.

 - As long as you have your phone, you can access your coins.

 - Mostly the same security features, but mobile wallets can also use QR codes.

 - Like any Hot-Wallet, your cryptocurrencies are vulnerable to hacking.